 - The administrator of any school or daycare facility located on or near the site

 Before an application is approved, the Brownfield site generally must undergo a site assessment.
 Brownfield site assessment tasks are performed on- and off-site, ranging from the review of historical information (e.g., aerial photographs) to the collection of subsurface soil samples and evaluating environmental contamination within site structures.
 The assessment will provide information about the extents of contamination, then determine whether redevelopment is feasible, as well as what cleanup procedures are required.
 Future residential sites have the highest cleanup standards and generally take longer and are more expensive to treat.

 In addition, the developer may decide to purchase an environmental insurance policy, such as Pollution Legal Liability, which can provide coverage for pre-existing contamination that may cause bodily injury or property damage.

 2. Cleanup and Development

 This phase typically involves environmental cleanup, securing permits, financing, and construction.
 Based on the assessment activities, the Brownfield cleanup process will remedy contamination on-site and any potential contamination that has migrated off-site.
-Once the land has been successfully removed of contamination, development can commence.
+Once the land is successfully removed of contamination, development can commence.

 During the management phase, the developer must ensure that ongoing maintenance, as specified under the assessment plan, are continued to maintain the site’s safety and integrity.